Artificial Intelligence (AI)

 Will your expectations for AI use differ depending on the assignment or classroom activity?

-3. Evaluation and Academic Integrity
+3. Evaluation & Academic Integrity

 -